-How profitable a bank is has an effect on its long-term survivability.
-Earnings may be retained by the bank, boosting its capital buffer, or be used to deal with problematic loans, likely making the bank better able to withstand economic trouble.
-Conversely, losses reduce a bank's ability to do those things.
+A bank's ability to earn money has an effect on its long-term survivability.
+A bank can retain its earnings, giving a boost to its capital buffer, or use them to address problematic loans, likely making the bank better prepared to withstand economic shocks.
+Losses, on the other hand, take away from a bank's ability to do those things.

-Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one key measure of a bank's earnings.
+One important way to measure a bank's earnings is return on equity, or net income (essentially profit) divided by total equity.
 The most recent annualized quarterly return on equity for Emigrant Bank was 8.48 percent, above the national average of 8.10 percent.

 The bank recorded net income of $96.6 million on total equity of $1.25 billion for the twelve months ended December 31, 2017.
 The bank experienced an annualized return on average assets, or ROA, of 1.52 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.